“It’s never too late for a new beginning in your life”~ Joyce Meyer

 For items suitable to donate, there are many charities in desperate need of goods and will collect them free of charge.
 Starting Over is a local charity providing support and goods to families moving on from crisis.
 Good Sammy Enterprises will come collect your household items and No Limits Perth accepts all matter of things from food and clothes to larger items.

 Decide on a new home

 Consider a move that is right for your loved one and their circumstance or care needs.
-Take the time to understand the differences between retirement living vs assisted living vs residential aged care and which may be right for your loved one.
+Take the time to understand the differences between retirement living vs assisted living vs residential aged care, and which option may be the right choice for your loved one.

-The Queenslea in Claremont has both independent Serviced Apartments for seniors and Residential Aged Care, whilst The Richardson in West Perth is a residential aged care home with unique features including curated gardens and an indoor heated swimming pool.
+The Queenslea in Claremont has both retirement apartments for seniors and residential aged care, whilst The Richardson in West Perth is a residential aged care home with unique features including curated gardens and an indoor heated swimming pool.
 The Queenslea includes an on-site child care centre where intergenerational activities are supervised, and both homes host award winning health and rehabilitation centres which deliver rejuvenation programmes for the elderly.
 Between the two locations, Oryx provides all levels of support to residents as required including on-site Registered Nurses 24/7.

 Consider enlisting an aged care Placement Consultant to find a suitable home for your loved one.
 Aged care specific financial advisors are best placed to advise you and your loved one on affordability and the best financial option for their next move.
 Whilst a local real estate agent who is well-versed in your suburb will be best to discuss selling the family home (if this has been decided).